elahtrebor/subforth/README.md

-# myforth
+# subforth
-simple subset of forth
+A simple interpreter that supports a subset of forth.
 <pre>
 Work in progress.